-The Complaint Resolution Program is responsible for processing all consumer complaints that are filed against California businesses that are regulated by the following bureaus: Cemetery and Funeral, Electronic and Appliance Repair, Home Furnishings and Thermal Insulation, Security and Investigative Services, Private Postsecondary Education, and Professional Fiduciaries.
+The Complaint Resolution Program is responsible for processing all consumer complaints that are filed against California businesses that are regulated by the following bureaus: Cemetery and Funeral, Electronic and Appliance Repair, Home Furnishings and Thermal Insulation, Security and Investigative Services, and Private Postsecondary Education.

 This Program works to promote a mutually acceptable resolution between disputing parties.
 The representative can propose terms to settle disputes, but will not dictate settlement terms.
 Complaints which reasonably appear to be a violation of the law or code may be referred to the Enforcement Division for possible investigation and/or disciplinary action.

 The Mission of the Complaint Resolution Program is dispute resolution that:

 - is fair and impartial, effective, and consistent;

 - identifies and refers allegations of deceptive business practices to the Enforcement Division; and

 - educates consumers and licensees on provisions of the law.